chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-Let's combine this functionality into a method that takes in two views and returns an optional view.
-The return value should be optional because there may not be a common superview.
+Finally, let's combine our functionality into a method called commonSuper(viewOne: UIView, viewTwo: UIView) -> UIView?  which takes in two views and returns an optional view.

 {% highlight swift linenos %}